 3 Common Mistakes To Avoid When Using A Net Worth Calculator

-A common mistake is to forget to net out the liabilities thus showing only assets which inflates your financial picture.
-Net worth is correctly calculated by subtracting liabilities from your assets to represent a complete, personal balance sheet.
+A common mistake is to forget to net out the liabilities thus showing only assets.
+This inflates your financial picture.
+Net worth is correctly calculated by subtracting liabilities from your assets to show a complete, personal balance sheet.

 Why Calculate A Net Worth Statement?

-Net Worth Calculator Definitions:
+Net Worth Calculator Terms & Definitions

 Other Personal Finance Calculators:

 - Budget Calculator: How much of my income should go to each expense category?

 - Expense Calculator: How much of my income is going to each expense category?

 - Convert Irregular Payments To Monthly Budget: How much should I budget each month for all my quarterly, annual, and irregular payments?

 - Compound Interest Calculator: How will my savings compound and grow over time?